wxs/cherylhsu.ca/content/post/2021-06-18-a-spider’s-weaving.md

 date: 2021-06-18T14:14:40.438Z
 tags: []
 ---
+&nbsp;

-> *When she crawls under her bed, she finds a dusty sticker collection and an ancient well.*
+*When she crawls under her bed, she finds a dusty sticker collection and an ancient well.*

->
-> *\[Watching the film "Ringu”, she was terrified by the image of a young woman with long dripping wet black hair, crawling like an insect out of the inky darkness.]*
+*\[Watching the film "Ringu”, she was terrified by the image of a young woman with long dripping wet black hair, crawling like an insect out of the inky darkness.]*

->
-> *She holds her breath, and plunges into the cold water.*
+*She holds her breath, and plunges into the cold water.*

 &nbsp;

 # **\--- A Spider’s Weaving**

 You have to start somewhere, so I follow the gossamer thread of soul down an ancient well.